 Gold Diggers, when male, can be very convincing.
 They tend to mirror targets, sizing them up for insecurities and working manipulative brainwashing phrases and commentary from the start.

 A male Gold Digger is after whatever future he thinks the female he’s set in his romantic sites to woo has got.
 Money from the family?
 His to gain if he plays his cards right.
 A promising career?
 If she’s a professional rival, marrying her and keeping her home “in her place” is a wonderful way to knock out the gender-based competition.
 Waiting to inherit that big life insurance or settlement check?
-Boy, oh boy — not only is this guy your new soul mate, he’s you new BFF.
+Boy, oh boy — not only is this guy your new soul mate, but he’s also your new BFF.

 As for women who con men for money, Somatic Narcissism is often co-mingled with Malignant Narcissism.
 Expect high maintenance women who can seldom (if ever) be “pleased”, narcissistic rage and temper tantrums galore, and a manufactured crisis that forces you to leave or abandon children that don’t belong to her, friends, family members, and/or job responsibilities.